 A 2-dimensional image doesn’t have depth in itself.
 You have to put it in there.
 Remember, it’s an image made up of lines and tones!
 It’s completely flat.
 No depth whatsoever.

 Building Block: Leading Lines.

 Converging lines are great for creating depth.
 It’s the perspective thing at work.
-In photography, we call them leading lines because they lead the viewer’s eye through the frame to your subject.
+In photography, we call them leading lines because they draw the viewer’s eye into the frame.
 Converging lines have a vanishing point and that’s how they create the illusion of depth.